raizazaa/pbp-flutter-lab/README.md

 - Navigation Button: On the drawer I put navigation button as a button to route to other pages.
 I used onTap events to initiate the Navigator.pushReplacement
 - Form Page: With form key and the appropriate variables.
 Also with the model class.
 Then I have an input that can take it according to the model and put it into a list.
 - Data Page: Import the list of created data from form page.
 And then, I display it with Card Widget.

+## Assignment 9: Flutter Web Service Integration

+### Can we retrieve JSON data without creating a model first?
+If yes, is it better than creating a model before retrieving JSON data?
+You can retrieve JSON data without model with the jsonDecode() function from dart:convert.
+But it will take a longer time to parse the JSON data rather than just have a model.
+Therefore it is better to create a model first before retrieving the data.

+### List the widgets that you used in this project and explain their functions.
+Widgets that I felt are the most usable in this project:
+- FutureBuilder: A widget that can build from future classes.
+- GestureDetector: Widget that can detect gesture.
+I used this with onTap function to go to next page with Navigator.push

+###  Explain the mechanism of retrieving data from json so it can be shown in Flutter.
+Fetch JSON file async-ly from the web with flutter get http function with class Future.
+Then in the show page, use FutureBuilder to iterate the list that contains Future variables, and show accordingly.

+### Explain how you implement the checklist above.
+- Navigation/Drawer: I add mywatchlist page to the drawer widget.
+- Model: By using quicktype, I was able to transform the JSON data into a model class that is acceptable to .dart file.
+- Fetch: Fetch async-ly using the parse JSON and http get from flutter.
+Then, list the JSON file.
+- Navigate to details: By using GestureDetector widget and onTap function, I was able to navigate it to the detail page.
+- Detail page: I used row and text widget to display the detail of individual watchlist.
+- Back button: With function onPressed and Navigator.pop, I was able to implement a back feature.
+- For the bonus, I tried but it is still buggy and not work with the checklist.